tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 White, powdery half-moons crossed the floor.
 I came home alone while Mark worked the late shift.
 I stared and felt stupid for standing there.
 I should have shut the door and called the cops.
 I didn’t.
 Something held me.
 Not curiosity.
 Something I can’t name, like a hand on my back.

 I followed the tracks.
 Halfway down the hall, I knew where they led.
 Straight to the bathroom closet.
 They ended at the door.
 My hand found the knob and froze.
 Fear, yes, but something else.
 My mind jumped to the first time I saw that ratchet doll, how it looked at me.
-I pictured an eye pressed to the crack while I slid the lock.
+I pictured an eye pressed to the peephole while I slid the lock to the front door.
 In my head, it ran for the closet, flapping like a bad puppet, and slammed the door.

 I shook it off and pushed.
 The door stopped on something solid.
 I pushed harder.
 It would not move.